ronituohino/battle-sheep/docs/design.md

 for the AI.
 This is generally less than what it takes a human player to make their move, which makes the gameplay smooth and much more enjoyable.
-This time constraint is quite arbitrary ("a few seconds"), because the algorithm completion time could vary significantly based on the scale of the board, the amount of players, and the state of the game.
+This time constraint is quite arbitrary ("a few seconds"), because the algorithm completion time could vary significantly based on the scale of the board, and the state of the game.

 ### UI